rafaelpavan95/rafaelpavan95.github.io/_pages/about.md

   - /about.html
 ---

-MSc Student in Operational Research of Energy Systems and BSc in Electrical Engineering at ["Universidade Estadual Paulista Júlio de Mesquita Filho"](https://www2.unesp.br/).
+MSc Student in Operational Research of Energy Systems and BSc in Electrical Engineering at **[Universidade Estadual Paulista "Júlio de Mesquita Filho"](https://www2.unesp.br/)**.

 My main interests are: